 In an interview with the BBC, Esteban Riviera who owns a pharmacy in Montevideo states “We sold a lot of cannabis on the first day.”

 “We sold 1, 250 packages in six hours.
-There was a two-block queue to get marijuana.”
+There was a two-block queue to get hemp smokes, immediately after the legalization of marijuana and its products.”

 Banks in Uruguay are still struggling with a fear of holding money from cannabis related accounts, as the drug largely remains illegal around the world.